ddolab/computing-resources-guide/README.md

 z = pmap(subproblem, 1:10; retry_delays = 3)
 ```

 The above code will run the `subproblem` in parallel on 10 different processes.
-Note that, it doesn't have to be the *_subproblems_* in the code, it can be any part of the code that can be parallelized.
+Note that it doesn't have to be the *_subproblems_* in the code; it can be any part of the code that can be parallelized.

 > :warning: While it is possible to generate more processes than the number of cores requested, it's generally discouraged.
 This is due to the processes competing for the same resources, often leading to performance degradation.